ChairImpSec/Dataset-EMFI-Coil-Evaluation/README.md

 ## 📄 Output Files

 The `read.py` script generates CSV files for each plot in the paper.
-These files are saved in the `result` directory, mirroring the structure of the `measurement` folder.
+These files are saved in the `results` directory, mirroring the structure of the `measurements` folder.

 > [!NOTE]
 > Some plots (e.g., the first four line plots per target) are not directly used in the publication, but post-processed.